thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 radiation with atmospheric aerosols and clouds.
 Those interactions, among other factors, have been analysed with models (Li et al. 2016;
 Samset et al. 2018), showing the existence of feedback mechanisms between the two.
-Similar findings have been from the analysis of observations at other locations (Schwarz et al. 2020; Ohvril et al.
+Similar findings have been shown from the analysis of observations at other locations (Schwarz et al. 2020; Ohvril et al.
 2009; Zerefos et al. 2009; Xia et al. 2007 and references therein).
 In the Mediterranean region aerosols have been recognized as an important